BasPieren/functional-programming/README.md

 I wanted to focus on the period during and after World War 2 so that I would have a base that I could use to compare my hypothesis to.

 ### Variables
-After I wrote down my sub-questions I started to write down the variables inside the data that I thought I would need to find patterns.
+After I wrote down my sub-questions I started to look at the properties inside the data that I thought I would need to find patterns.
 I came up with the following:

 - Titel
 - Author